AlthafAhd07/e-commerce/README.md

 # Welcome

-This is an e-commerce project.
+This is an e-commerce project.[Live Url](https://e-com-byalthaf.netlify.app/)

 ## Technologies used here